ShreyaVinodBarad/SkillHub-SVB-/README.md

    ==> If we use only padding Porperty then the Padding will apply on 4 sides of the Box!
    But we also have option  of applying Padding to one side of the box!
    I.e.,:-

-- padding-top
+- padding - top
-- padding-bottom
+- padding - bottom
-- padding-left
+- padding - left
-- padding-right
+- padding - right
   ==> But we can write Padding by grouping the sides accroding to our requirement!
 - padding: 50px 500px 200px;